 Fortas Chamber Music Concerts: Kalichstein-Laredo-Robinson Trio - Tue., Feb.
 10, 2015, 7:30 PM

-The Kennedy Center's Chamber Ensemble in Residence returns with one of Haydn's amazingly inventive late Piano Trios, Dvorák's early G minor Trio, and Tchaikovsky's momentous Trio.
+The Kennedy Center's Chamber Ensemble in Residence returns with Beethoven's "Kakadu" Piano Trio, Dvorák's early G minor Trio, and Tchaikovsky's momentous Trio.

 About the Work